Constitution

 ARTICLE IV - Membership

 Section 3.
-The Executive Board reserves the right to accept or reject, for just cause any application for membership or renewal.
+The Executive Board reserves the right to accept or reject, for just cause, any application for membership or renewal.

-Section 4.
-All members, except Youth members, shall have the right to vote in person at annual or special meetings of the HLRSC.
+Section 5.
 Affiliated clubs shall not have voting rights.
 Members may not vote by proxy.
-All members, except Youth members, shall have the right to vote by mail for election of officers or any other matters submitted by the Board of Directors for vote.
-No Youth member shall be eligible to sign petitions for elective offices or proposed amendments to the HLRSC Constitution and By-Laws.
+All members, except youth members, shall have the right to vote by mail or electronically for election of officers or any other matters submitted by the Board of Directors for vote.
+No youth member shall be eligible to sign petitions for elective offices or proposed amendments to the HLRSC Constitution and By-Laws.

 ARTICLE V - Authority